trlafleur/Tasmota-Tank-Sensor/README.md

 #endif

 #ifdef USE_VL53L1X
-  #undef USE_VL53L0X    // same I2C addres as VL53L1
+  #undef USE_VL53L0X    // same I2C address as VL53L1
   #undef USE_TSL2561
   #undef USE_TSL2591